Building type

 Can you work while the school or building is occupied?

 Yes.
-Work on occupied schools and public buildings is planned with access, segregation and site conduct first, so pupils, staff and the public are kept safely apart from the works.
+Work on occupied schools and public buildings is planned with access, segregation and conduct first, so pupils, staff and the public are kept safely apart from the works.
 The survey sets out how the site is managed throughout.

 Do you carry out larger works during the holidays?